metajack/metajack.im/_posts/2009-12-15-a-new-generation-of-search-tools.markdown

 Software like Lucene, Solr, and Sphinx are optimized for class of problems that doesn't always match up to an application's requirements.
-The work very well when the document set they index doesn't change very much or very often.
+They work very well when the document set they index doesn't change very much or very often.
 Adding new documents to the system is expensive.
 They have highly sophisticated on-disk data structures that provide high query performance at the cost of